Time optimal observability for Grushin Schr\"odinger equation: Introduction

 Control and observation problem for the degenerate parabolic equation has attracted lots of attentions in these years.
 Many results have been obtained, yet, the picture is far from been completed.
 For the parabolic Grushin equation

-it turns out that there exists a minimal time $T^*>0$ for the observability, if $\omega$ does not touch the degenerate line (see \cite{BCG14}).
+it turns out that there exists a minimal time $T^*>0$ for the observability, if $\omega$ does not touch the line $x=0$ on which $\Delta_G$ is degenerate (see \cite{BCG14}).
 It was also shown in \cite{Ko17} that the observability is untrue, if $\omega$ does not intersect a horizontal strip.
 Though governed by different mechanism, we present a time-optimal control and observation result for the Grushin Schr\"odinger equation, as a counterpart of the mentioned degenerate parabolic equations.